The Holiday Firm Announces Strategic Partnership with Black-Owned The Green Toad Hemp Farm

 About The Holiday Firm: Founded in 2015 by CEO, and owner Manisha Holiday, The Holiday Firm is an award-winning strategic, integrated communications and public relations firm, headquartered in Atlanta, GA, with offices in California and Illinois.
 The firm connects brands, messages, and people through data-driven insights, cross-channel communications, and a brilliant customer experience.
 Find out more by visiting https://theholidayfirm.com/

-Green Toad Hemp Farm
+The Green Toad Hemp Farm

 https://thegreentoadhemp.com/